 SOURCE: Graduate Management Admission Council

 The Graduate Management Admission Council (gmac.com) is a non-profit education organization of the world's leading graduate business schools and owner of the GMAT® exam, accepted by more than 5,400 graduate business and management programs worldwide.
 GMAC is based in Reston, Virginia, and has regional offices in London, New Delhi and Hong Kong.
-The GMAT exam -- the only worldwide standardized test designed expressly for graduate business and management programs -- is available more than 250 days a year at approximately 600 test centers in more than 110 countries.
+The GMAT exam -- the only worldwide standardized test designed expressly for graduate business and management programs -- is continuously available at nearly 600 test centers in more than 110 countries.
 More information about the GMAT exam is available at mba.com.
-Go to gmac.com/newscenter and follow @GMACNewsCenter on Twitter.
+Go to gmac.com/newscenter and follow @GMACNewsCenter (https://twitter.com/GMACNewsCenter) on Twitter.